Ubuntu & The Sustainable Development Goals: Learning from Uganda

 Learn about sustainable community development in Uganda.

-help students explore many of the daily issues faced by Ugandans as their communities face new and ongoing challenges from the local to the global.
-Through the lens of Ubuntu: the Bantu work and life philosophy that is relationship-oriented and strives for communal solidarity, students will study, and explore with local community leaders and groups as they work towards the common goal of sustainable community development.
+Through the lens of Ubuntu: the Bantu work and life philosophy that is relationship-oriented and strives for communal solidarity, students will engage with and learn from local community leaders, organizations and businesses as they work towards the common goal of true sustainable community development.

 This program is open to students from all majors.
 See the Eligibility section below for more details.